Dominik Marczuk: Jagiellonia Białystok

 In the summer of 2023, he joined Ekstraklasa club Jagiellonia Białystok as a free agent on a three-year deal.
 He made his debut on 22 July 2023 in a 0–3 loss to Raków Częstochowa.
 He scored his first goal for the team on 27 August 2023, in a 4–1 win over Górnik Zabrze.

 He enjoyed an impressive start to his top division career, which included delivering a hat-trick of assists in a 3–2 comeback home win against Radomiak Radom on 17 September 2023, which saw him voted as player of the round.
 Marczuk appeared in all 34 league matches during the 2023–24 season, recording six goals and ten assists, as Jagiellonia were crowned champions for the first time in the club's history.
 At the conclusion of the season, he was voted the Ekstraklasa Young Player of the Season.

 Real Salt Lake

 On 14 August 2024, Major League Soccer side Real Salt Lake announced the signing of Marczuk until the end of 2028, after exercising his €1.5 million release clause.
 He made his debut in his new club in a 2–0 victory over New England Revolution, which took place on 1 September.

-FC Cincinnati
+Loan to FC Cincinnati

 On 22 August 2025, Marczuk was loaned to Eastern Conference club FC Cincinnati for the remainder of the 2025 season in exchange for a first-round pick in the 2026 MLS SuperDraft.
+On 26 November, the team announced that Marczuk would return to Real Salt Lake.